“Digital ghetto,” “cashless society” pose threats even beyond Orwell, journalist contends

 Battleground in your phone

-“The new battle ground,” he contended, ‘is not in some back yard where hate is brewing, it’s on your phone and your screens — it’s Facebook, Amazon, it’s Google…you think you’re screaming from the rooftops, and no one’s hearing you.
+“The new battle ground,” he contended, “is not in some back yard where hate is brewing, it’s on your phone and your screens — it’s Facebook, Amazon, it’s Google…you think you’re screaming from the rooftops, and no one’s hearing you.

 “I come not to mourn, nor to scorn, but to warn our world,” he said.
 He cited numerous examples, from the removal of his book Nazi Nexus from Amazon outside the U.S. because, he said, it has a swastika on its cover, to formerly obscure white supremacist Richard Spencer’s ascent from “a windowless basement room in some hotel” to international fame.
 Black suggested the electronic world is in fact creating “unelected governance” determining what we see, hear and think we know.

-“You think you are screaming from the rooftops, and no one’s hearing you,” he said.
 It’s a world, he said, “that Orwell [George Orwell, author of the dystopian novel 1984] couldn’t have imagined.”

 He also warned about the dangers of a “cashless society,” already well underway, in which “Everybody knows that if you have a problem with your credit card, one click and your card will not be honored.”